Advertiser Disclosure

 Save on Fees: if you want to pay less in banking fees, online banking options (like Tangerine and EQ Bank) and non-bank options (like KOHO) can help.
 While KOHO may not meet all your banking needs, they can help you save a lot in fees with free Interac e-Transfers and more.

-Comfortable With Online Banking: People are busy these days and desire convenience, and this is what KOHO provides.
-If you love or are comfortable with conducting financial transactions using your phone or tablet, KOHO is a great choice.
+Comfortable With Online Banking: People are busy these days, and desire convenience, which KOHO provides.
+If you love or are comfortable conducting financial transactions using your phone or tablet, KOHO is an excellent choice.

 KOHO Alternatives

-Other prepaid cards like KOHO in Canada are the EQ Bank Card, STACK Mastercard, and Wealthsimple Cash Card.
+Other prepaid cards like KOHO in Canada are the EQ Bank Card, Neo Money card and Wealthsimple Cash Card.

 The EQ Bank Card offers 0.50% cash back on all purchases and has no monthly fee.
-It also offers free ATM withdrawals.
+It also offers free ATM withdrawals, and you earn up to a 4.00% interest on your balance.

 What is KOHO?